novus677/witness-encrypt-tinder/README.md

 Perform Tinder-like matching such that nobody learns anything, apart from their own matches.

-As far as I am aware, this is the first application of a possibly secure [witness encryption scheme](https://eprint.iacr.org/2022/1510).
-There is also [this](https://github.com/guberti/witness-encryption-demos) repository which encrypts a Bitcoin wallet using a Sudoku puzzle, but its implementation relies on the CLT13 multilinear map, which is known to be insecure against the zeroizing attack.
+As far as I am aware, this is the first application of a (possibly) secure [witness encryption scheme](https://eprint.iacr.org/2022/1510).
+There is also [this repository](https://github.com/guberti/witness-encryption-demos) which encrypts a Bitcoin wallet using a Sudoku puzzle, but it relies on the CLT13 multilinear map, which is known to be insecure against the zeroizing attack.

 Thanks to [Divide-By-0](https://github.com/Divide-By-0/ideas-for-projects-people-would-use) for the idea!

 ## How to use
 - Register an account
 - Create a new group and add your friends (or have someone else create a group and have them add you)
-- Commit to the people that you're interested in (and hit "Done committing" when you're done)
+- Heart all the people in your group that you're interested in (and then hit *Done*)
-- Once everyone has committed to their matches, hit "Encrypt" to encrypt all your matches and send them out
+- Once everyone has chosen who they are interested in, hit *Match!* to encrypt all your choices and send them out
-- Finally, reveal your matches and see who you matched with!
+- Finally, reveal to see who you matched with!

 ## How it works

 ### Disclaimer
 This kind of Tinder matching (where nobody learns anything apart from their own matches) is already possible using basic MPC techniques (you could just pairwise apply an [oblivious transfer](https://en.wikipedia.org/wiki/Oblivious_transfer)).
 The interesting part of using witness encryption is that it introduces a sense of "non-interactivity," i.e., after everyone has committed to their matches, there is no required interaction between users.

 This application features a centralized server that holds a database of encrypted messages so that users can easily query for their own messages (so that users do not need to be always online).
 For a proper setup, one would use peer-to-peer communication to avoid possible censorship.
+Also, for the purposes of this MVP, the trusted setup parameters for the witness encryption scheme are hardcoded into the server.

-Setup parameters?
-Local storage stuff
+The application will store who you hearted (and the corresponding witness) in local storage.
+This is so that it can remember after you log out.
+If you really care, you would have to run everything locally and send your commitments and encrypted messages to the server/ other users.

 ### Witness encryption for succinct functional commitments